 The above cron job will run the unattended-upgrade command daily at midnight, check for available upgrades, and install them automatically based on the configuration settings.

-The Unattended-Upgrades package logs all upgrade activity to the syslog facility by default.
-The logs can be found in the /var/log/syslog file and other system logs.
+The Unattended-Upgrades package, by default, logs all upgrade activity to the syslog facility.
+The logs are in the /var/log/syslog file and other system logs.

 To check the Unattended-Upgrades logs, you can use the following command: